imixs/imixs-saga/README.md

 >github https://github.com/imixs/imixs-microservice

-next run the maven to build the war file:
+next run the maven to build the war file for JBoss/Wildfly:

->mvn clean install
+>mvn clean install -Pwildfly

 ## 2. Build the Docker container
 Next you can create the Docker container proivded by the imixs-microservice project.